Top Sights in Creglingen in Tauber Valley, Germany

 Herrgottskirche Creglingen Interior

-The Marienaltar carved around 1510 illustrates in minute detail the life of the Virgin Mary.
-Riemenschneider did the life-size figures himself as well as the predella scenes of the Epiphany and Jesus amongst the Learned.
+The Marienaltar, carved around 1510, illustrates in minute detail the life of the Virgin Mary.
+Riemenschneider carved the life-size figures himself, as well as the predella scenes of the Epiphany and Jesus amongst the Learned.

 Visit the Fingerhutmseum (Thimble Museum) in Creglingen